antifuse/jfts4j/README.md

 # jfts4j
 ![](https://img.shields.io/github/v/release/antifuse/jfts4j)
 ## What it does
-jfts4j is a JFLAP to Turing Machine Simulator converter.
-It supports the conversion of JFLAP XML to Simulator scripts (saved as plain text and displayed on screen) and vice-versa.
+jfts4j is a converter for Turing Machine simulations.
+It supports conversion between JFLAP XML format, Turing Machine Simulator script text and FLACI JSON.
-The GUI was designed with JavaFX, XML parsing and building is handled with JAXB.
+The GUI is designed with JavaFX.

 ## What not to do
 **Do not** try to convert non-Turing (or multi-tape) JFLAP automata.
 Keep Turing Machine Simulator scripts in their standard format, leaving out comments and sticking to the order name-init-accept.